dynamsoft-docs/barcode-reader-docs/performance/speed.md

 The related parameter is `ExpectedBarcodesCount` .
 Note that it can be set to 0 or any natural number.
 DBR's behaviour is as follows:

 * `ExpectedBarcodesCount` is 0: DBR tries to localize barcodes with the first mode set in [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
 If barcodes are found, the rest of the modes are skipped and the recognition starts right away.
-* `ExpectedBarcodesCount` is an natural number: DBR tries to find as many barcodes as defined by this number.
+* `ExpectedBarcodesCount` is a natural number: DBR tries to find as many barcodes as defined by this number.
 If enough barcodes have been found, the rest of the pending operations will be skipped.
 On the other hand, if the number of found barcodes is less than expected.
 DBR will exhaust all defined operations to find more.

 **Recommendation**